MaterializeInc/materialize/doc/developer/guide.md

 ## Code organization

-We break our code into crates for several reasons, but primarily to promote organization of code by team, thereby introducing ownership and autonomy.
+We break our code into crates primarily to promote organization of code by team, thereby introducing ownership and autonomy.
 As such, many crates are owned by a specific team (which does not preclude the existence of shared, cross-team crates).

 Although the primary unit of code organization at the inter-team level is the crate, modules within a crate are also useful for code organization, especially because they are the level at which `pub` visibility operates.

 You can view a relationship diagram of our crates by running the following
 command: